Supporting Federal Employees Through Change

 • However, according to GAO, some agencies had begun to consider doing so.
 For example, the Office of Personnel Management approved the Office of Management and Budget’s request to move 136 types of positions into Schedule F. This shift would have involved 415 employees—or 68% of OMB’s workforce.

-• Any new Schedule F regulation by the Trump administration would need to go through a rulemaking process to override the Biden administration’s rule.
+• The new Schedule Policy/Career regulation by the Trump administration must go through a rulemaking process to override the Biden administration’s rule.
 The rulemaking process generally takes months to complete.

-• The Trump administration may attempt to fast-track Schedule F and work around the Biden administration regulation by using an interim or direct final rule.
-An interim or direct rule would allow a new Schedule F policy to go into effect immediately.
-However, it is possible this attempt would be challenged in court.
+• The Trump administration may attempt to fast-track Schedule Policy/Career and work around the Biden administration regulation by using an interim or direct final rule.
+An interim or direct rule would allow a new Schedule Policy/Career policy to go into effect immediately.
+However, this attempt would likely be challenged in court.

-What job protections would Schedule F positions have?
+What job protections would Schedule Policy/Career positions have?

-• The 2020 executive order required agencies to follow the principle of veterans’ preference as far as “administratively feasible,” which leaves its future implementation unclear.
-Additionally, individuals in these positions would lose certain due process rights, such as notice of removal and the right to appeal if removed from a job.
+• Additionally, individuals in these positions would lose certain due process rights, such as notice of removal and the right to appeal if removed from a job.

-• The 2020 order also required agencies to establish rules around prohibited personnel practices.
+• The order also requires agencies to establish rules around prohibited personnel practices.
+It is unclear what approaches agencies may take in implementing these rules.

-If I was hired into a competitive service position, could my role be retroactively moved to Schedule F?
+If I was hired into a competitive service position, could my role be retroactively moved to Schedule Policy/Career?

 Other explainers, FAQs and resources on specific topics may interest federal employees.
 We are providing these materials for awareness only, not to endorse specific content or highlight a formal partnership with an author, agency or organization.
 Additional resources will be added in the coming weeks.